- Grew up in the Jacques-Cartier riding, where he received his elementary, secondary and college education

 I am involved in politics because I want to be of service to the Jacques-Cartier community.
 This riding is where I feel at home; it has given a lot to me, my family and friends.
 Being able to serve the citizens of the riding would be an honour for me, and I will work hard to defend their interests in the National Assembly.

-– Gregory Kelley, the Official Opposition’s Relations with English-speaking Quebecers critic
+– Gregory Kelley, the Official Opposition’s Indigenous Affairs and Relations with English-speaking Quebecers critic